-How Much Time Does It Take for a Child to Learn Indian Classical Singing?
+How Much Time Does it Take for a Child to Learn Indian Classical Singing?
 A Comprehensive Guide for Parents

 Learning Indian classical singing is a deeply enriching experience for children, offering lifelong skills, discipline, and an appreciation for cultural heritage.
 But as a parent, one of the most common questions you might have is: How long will it take for my child to learn Indian classical singing?